iATSPayments/com.iatspayments.civicrm/README.md

 Requirements
 ------------

+NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 20 type of transactions at the moment] - a small patch to CiviCRM core is required.
+You can find iATS_4.4.10.diff and iATs_4.5.4.diff in the repository now.
+If you use another version of CiviCRM you may have to adjust the line numbers in these patches.

 CiviCRM 4.3+.
 These are instructions are based on 4.3, instructions for other releases are similar.

 4.2 support was dropped in the 1.2.11 release, but it was okay up to that point except for the error in creating the recurring jobs (which you have to do manually).